sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/start/prometheus-grafana.md

 <!-- MACRO{toc|fromDepth=1|toDepth=2|id=toc} -->

-**${project.name}** leverages several protocols (`SNMP`, `IPMI`, `HTTP`, `WBEM`, `WMI`, `SSH`, etc.) to gather hardware information and push the related metrics into Prometheus.
+**${project.name}** leverages several protocols (`SNMP`, `IPMI`, `HTTP`, `WBEM`, `WMI`, `SSH`, etc.) to gather hardware health and sustainability information and push the related metrics into Prometheus.
 The information can be viewed in Grafana using the prebuilt **Hardware Observability and Sustainability** dashboards.

 ![Archirecture diagram](../images/hws_quick_start_architecture_diagram.png)

-In this quick start guide, you will learn how to monitor several hosts and bring hardware observability and sustainability metrics in Prometheus and Grafana in a couple of minutes.
+In this quick start guide, you will learn how to monitor several hosts and bring hardware observability and sustainability metrics in Prometheus and Grafana in a few quick steps.

 ![Quick start to Prometheus integration](../images/hws-prometheus-grafana-quick-start-steps.png)